 - "PLACING SYSTEM IN DAY MODE INHIBITTING DAY FLASH FOR BCN 1 - BCN 1 DAY ALARM PRESENT" will scroll.
 The alarm for beacon 1 is now active on the controller.
 Press the OK/NEXT button when you are ready to restore the alarm. - "RESTORING DAY FLASH FOR BCN 1 BCN1 DAY ALARM CLEARED" This should clear the alarm unless there was an actual alarm present on the system.
 Press the OK/NEXT button to proceed to the other beacons if present on the system.
 Repeat the above steps until you have engaged all beacons in the system. - "END OF DAY BEACON TEST" will scroll when all beacons have been tested.
-Then the above process is repeated by the controller automatically placing the system in night mode and testing each beacon in night mode and then followed by the marker tier(s).
+Then the above process is repeated by the controller automatically placing the system in night mode and testing each Beacon in night mode and then followed by the Marker Tier(s).
+After all beacons and Marker Tiers are tested the text "ALL TESTS PASSED - PRESS BACK" message will be displayed.